zephyrhours/Hyperspectral-Object-Tracking-TSCFW/README.md

   <td><img src="paper.gif" alt="paper" width="300px" height="150px"></td>
   <td><img src="toy_car1.gif" alt="toy_car1" width="300px" height="150px"></td>
 </tr></table>

-**Note that** the first two datasets are board and paper scenarios, which are the XIMEA16 cube dataset.
+**Note that**: the first two datasets are board and paper scenarios, which are the XIMEA16 cube dataset.
 The third dataset is the XIMEA25 cube collected by ourselves.

 # Prerequisites
 **MATLAB R2018a**